grzegorzxpatyk/javascript30/README.md

 # JavaScript30

 My jorunal of getting through __JavaScript30__ challenge by *Wes Bos*.
+Notes of what new I've learned in every day.

 ## Day 01 - Drum Kit
 What did I learn?